hendricksonsarahl/voluntr/SETUP.md

 ## 5. Compiling JavaScript and CSS

 Our JavaScript and CSS source code files are found in `src/js` and `src/css`, respectively.
 These are the only JavaScript and CSS files that should be directly edited.
 They are processed and bundled by Webpack, with the resulting files produced in `static/build`.
-These are the files that will be directly loaded by the browser.

 To compile JavaScript and CSS files,